MixinNetwork/mixin/README.md

-   signrawtransaction           Sign a JSON encoded transaction sendrawtransaction           Broadcast a hex encoded signed raw transaction decoderawtransaction         Decode a raw transaction as JSON buildnodecanceltransaction   Build the transaction to cancel a pledging node decodenodepledgetransaction  Decode the extra info of a pledge transaction getroundlink                 Get the latest link between two nodes
+   signrawtransaction           Sign a JSON encoded transaction sendrawtransaction           Broadcast a hex encoded signed raw transaction decoderawtransaction         Decode a raw transaction as JSON buildnodepledgetransaction   Build the transaction to pledge a node buildnodecanceltransaction   Build the transaction to cancel a pledging node decodenodepledgetransaction  Decode the extra info of a pledge transaction getroundlink                 Get the latest link between two nodes